Alan99661/ASP.NET-Project/README.md

 # VideoGame-WebApp
 Practice Web Application using MVC

-This is a mockup site where you browse trough and make games
+This is a mockup site where you browse trough and make game reviews